RosterElf Logo

 2.3.
 Morale plunges on shaky schedules

 Erratic, last-minute rosters crush staff faith, especially in smaller crews.
-Forced OT drains passion for detail-oriented tasks.
+Forced overtime drains passion for detail-oriented tasks.
 A system that slashes admin duplication and cuts idle hours shows respect for their time, crucial for retaining specialists in a competitive sector.

 Overtime pitfalls in scheduling for Australian organisations, highlighting wage blowouts and labour inefficiencies